 top of page

-I developed OceanMesh2D, a software to automatically build unstructured meshes for regional and global coastal ocean domains.
-Our primary focus is to enable users to quickly build highly multiscale meshes that are used with FEM models like ADCIRC, SCHISM, and TELEMAC to predict wind- and wave- driven coastal flooding.
-The meshing software supports end-to-end workflows (e.g., from DEMS and unsimplified ESRI Shapefiles to production-ready meshes).
-Workflows to build these meshes are embedded in short scripts within the MATLAB programming language.
+I led the development of OceanMesh2D, a software library to semi-automatically build unstructured meshes for numerical simulation of regional and global coastal ocean domains.
+The primary focus is to enable users to quickly build highly multiscale meshes that are used with FEM models like ADCIRC, SCHISM, MIKE and TELEMAC to predict wind- and wave- driven coastal flooding.
+The meshing software supports end-to-end workflows (e.g., from DEMS and (un)simplified ESRI Shapefiles to numerical simulation-ready models).
+Workflows to build these models are embedded in short scripts within the MATLAB programming language and a number of MATLAB-based utilities are provided for developing ADCIRC models.

 In this research, we solve the forward scalar wave equation with finite element methods on unstructured, variably resolved meshes.
 We use the discrete adjoint method to invert for material properties such as S- and P-wavespeeds.
 The development of these codes and the entire inversion process use the Firedrake automated finite element package.